Mohamed-abdelfadel/DemoSorting/README.md

-# Java sorting  program used to sort ! (as simple as it seems)
+# Java sorting  program used to sort! (as simple as it seems)
-#### This program is very useful when you want to sort Lists or Maps
+#### This program is sorting using collections and streams for educational purposes

 ## Technologies used :
 * Collections
 * Streams
 * Lists
 * Maps
+* Comparator

 ## What it does :
   As mentioned it is used to sort, also it's for educational purposes with clarified examples